MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 Make sure your Raspberry Pi's timezone is configured to your local time zone.
 They'll often have London time on them by default.
 You can change the timezone of your raspberry pi by running `sudo raspi-config`.

 ## Usage
+The installation script adds a line to the top of `main.py` to automatically pick up the virtual environment.
+This means re-activating the environment (`source ./venv/bin/activate`) is not a requirement.

-`sudo python3 main.py` Running as root is 100% an absolute must, or the matrix won't render.
+`sudo ./main.py` Running as root is 100% an absolute must, or the matrix won't render.

 **Adafruit HAT/Bonnet users: You must supply a command line flag:**

-`sudo python3 main.py --led-gpio-mapping="adafruit-hat"`
+`sudo ./main.py --led-gpio-mapping="adafruit-hat"`

 See the Flags section below for more flags you can optionally provide.